battleoverflow/catherine/README.md

     Catherine
 </h1>

-The Catherine Framework is a general-purpose cybersecurity framework built to provide extended support to defense (blue & purple) operations.
+The Catherine Framework is a general-purpose cybersecurity framework built to provide extended support for defense operations.
 Catherine currently collects information from dumping hexadecimal content from files, validates malicious domains & IP addresses, attempts to crack unknown hashes, handles real-time database analysis, various types of decoding, and much more in a quick CLI utility.
 Thanks to Catherine being built in an easily packaged executable, you can quickly download the tool by running `cargo install catherine` via the `Cargo` ecosystem.
 Catherine can also be quickly compiled by pulling down the source code from `git` and simply running `cargo build` or `make` to build alongside modules.

 NOTE: Modules do require Go, Python, and C build utilities to be installed.